-The first question you must decide is if you want to participate in the SOAP at all; decisions around taking a year off (for research, additional experience, alternative employment, or pursuing an additional degree), or delaying graduation are all options that would obviate the need to participate in the SOAP, but can significantly reduce the chance of matching in EM.
-On the NRMP Program Directors Survey only 24% of responding programs reported that they "often" interview previous graduates, in comparison to 97% who "often" interview US seniors.
+The first question you must decide is if you want to participate in the SOAP at all.
+This is a weighty decision and difficult to make in the emotionally charged atmosphere of that Monday, we recommend having discussed/considered this choice as part of your Pre-SOAP Plan.
+Decisions around taking a year off (for research, additional experience, alternative employment, or pursuing an additional degree), or delaying graduation are all options that would obviate the need to participate in the SOAP, but can significantly reduce the chance of matching in EM.
+On the NRMP Program Directors Survey, only 24% of responding programs reported that they "often" interview previous graduates, in comparison to 97% who "often" interview US seniors.
 These applicants were "often" ranked by 27% of responding Program Directors, while 66% of PDs reported that they "seldom" rank prior graduates.
-If not participating in the SOAP and planning re-application in EM, you have reduced the programs that will interview or rank you dramatically.
-While matching via the SOAP in EM is difficult, depending on the number of available positions, it may be your best chance at EM.
+If not participating in the SOAP and planning reapplication in EM, you have reduced the programs that will interview or rank you dramatically.